-6.1 Attendance [rev. 2015-2016]
+6.1 Attendance [rev. Sept.
+2021]

-Attendance refers to presence in scheduled classes.
-It is not tied to evaluation of learning outcomes and shall not be used in calculation of final grades.
-Taking attendance is at the discretion of the faculty.
+Attendance refers to presence in scheduled classes or related learning experiences.
+It is not tied to evaluation of learning outcomes and shall not be used in calculation of grades.
+Attendance data can inform analysis of the connection between teaching practices and patterns of student learning.